LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 **Before you start the application** you must configure the *EmaConfig.xml file* to specify the host name of the server (the TREP or Elektron platform) to which the EMA connects.
 This is set thanks to the value of the *\<ChannelGroup>\<ChannelList>\<Channel>\<Host>* node.
 This value can be a remote host name or IP address.

-To start the *EmaChainToolkitExample* run the *run-ema-chain-toolkit-example.bat* or the *run-ema-chain-toolkit-example.ksh* script.
+To start the *EmaChainToolkitExample* run the *ema-chain-toolkit-example.bat* or the *ema-chain-toolkit-example.ksh* script.
 These scripts depend on the *JAVA_HOME* and *ELEKTRON_JAVA_HOME* environment variables that must have been defined for the build scripts.

 ### Expected output